 You held out your hand, never once saying hello or what your plans were but every fiber in my body had already said yes as I reached out and took your hand.
 We walked down the unevenly paved road to the nearest café.
 There was no door for the entrance.
 The whole front wall was nonexistent.
 The café was lined with dark wooden tables and chairs to match.
 The lights hung low, the sun beaming through the open space.
 I sat at a large table you pointed towards and watched as you ordered two tall glasses of milky brown coffee.

-“Cynthia,” I say slowly.
+“Cynthia,” I said slowly.
 I took a sip.
 The sweet, bitter concoction filled my taste buds.

 The three-syllable name barely rolled off your tongue, proving to me you didn’t speak much English.